andresalzate/cypress-xray-reporter/README.md

 ```

 ### `addTags` option
-- If set to true, will parse the test title for tags in format `@tagName=tagValue` and will add them as attribute of the test XML element.
+- If set to true, will parse the test title for tags in format `@tagName=tagValue` and will add them as attributes of the test XML element AND as their own `<trait>` elements.
 It will also clean the outputted tags from the test name XML attribute.
 - See example below:
 ```
 var mocha = new Mocha({